expo/expo/docs/pages/workflow/expo-cli.md

 import { Terminal } from '~/ui/components/Snippet';

+> This doc refers to the Local Expo CLI (SDK 46 and greater).
+Here are the docs for the: [legacy Global Expo CLI](/workflow/legacy-expo-cli/)

 The Expo CLI enables you to do the following:

 - Start a server for developing your app: `npx expo start`.